sutrolabs/census-docs/destinations/anaplan.md

   Navigate to `Administration` -> `Security` -> `OAuth Clients` and click the `New` button in the upper right.
-  ![Create an oauth client](<../.gitbook/assets/AnaplanOauthClient.png>) Name the client and set the allowed callback URLs to include `https://app.getcensus.com/anaplan_callback`.
+  ![Create an oauth client](<../.gitbook/assets/AnaplanOauthClient.png>) Name the client, choose `Authorization code grant` as the type, and set the allowed callback URLs to include `https://app.getcensus.com/anaplan_callback`.
 Then, click `Create`.

   Clicking on the created OAuth client will provide access to the client ID and secret.
   ![Creates oauth client](<../.gitbook/assets/AnaplanOauthClientIDandSecret.png>)